Alfred Hugenberg

 As a representative of the German National People's Party (DNVP), Hugenberg was a member of the Weimar National Assembly from 1919–20 and then of the German Reichstag until 1945.
-For many years he provided the majority of the DNVP's funds, and his influence dominated the right-wing press in Germany.
+For many years, he provided the majority of the DNVP's funds, and his influence dominated the right-wing press in Germany.
 As the most influential voice in the DNVP's pan-German bloc, he opposed the Dawes Plan, which attempted to resolve the issues surrounding Germany's reparations payments, in the belief that a return to the economic chaos of hyperinflation would bring down the Republic.
 Hugenberg became chairman of the DNVP after the party's substantial losses in the 1928 Reichstag elections.
 He obtained "dictatorial" leadership powers and tried to transform the party into a "Hugenberg movement".
 He also shifted emphasis to the extra-parliamentary sphere with the aim of forcing the replacement of parliamentary government by an authoritarian regime.
 His radicalism caused the DNVP to split, with many key industrialists leaving the party.

 Hugenberg's first tentative media support of Adolf Hitler and the Nazi Party came following the failed Beer Hall Putsch in 1923.
 The relationship deepened in 1929 when the DNVP and Nazis joined forces in an unsuccessful bid to stop the Young Plan, a second attempt to resolve the reparations issue.
 The two parties were also part of the short-lived Harzburg Front of 1931 that was formed to create a united front against the government of Chancellor Heinrich Brüning.
 Both efforts at cooperation benefited the Nazis more than the DNVP.
 The Nazis gained the most from the radicalization of the middle classes, and the moderate elements in the DNVP continued to move away from the party.

-By early 1933 Hugenberg realized that his attempt to ally with the Nazis had failed and that they presented a danger to the state and society.
-He nevertheless became minister of Economics and of Food and Agriculture in the Hitler cabinet.
+By early 1933, Hugenberg realised that his attempt to ally with the Nazis had failed and that they presented a danger to the state and society.
+He nevertheless became Minister of Economics and of Food and Agriculture in the Hitler cabinet.
 He became increasingly isolated in the cabinet and failed in his attempt to become "economic dictator".
 He was forced out of the cabinet after five months, on the same day that the DNVP voted to disband.
-After that he no longer had any political influence and over time also had to cede his media holdings to the Nazis.
+After that, he no longer had any political influence and, over time, also had to cede his media holdings to the Nazis.

-After World War II he was interned by the British.
+After World War II, he was interned by the British.
 He died in 1951.